Skip to primary navigation Skip to content Skip to footer

 Glacial Ice Dams

 Glaciers move consistently.
-The rate and how these glaciers change depends on the elements and surrounding environment.
+The rate and manner in which they change depend on the elements and surrounding environment.
 In the warmer summer months, glaciers melt more quickly and have a shorter time period for reforming.
-Much of the features we observe in the summer are affects of gravity, force, and elemental shifts.
+Many of the features we observe in the summer are effects of gravity, force, and elemental shifts.

-During the winter, glaciers move much slower and have more time to accumulate than they have to melt.
-As we observe the melting and forming stages of glacier ice, we can simultaneously explore some of the unique features that are created during these transition periods.
+During the winter, glaciers move much slower and have more time to accumulate than melt.
+As we observe the melting and forming stages of glacier ice, we can simultaneously explore some of the unique features created during these transition periods.

 What are Glacial Dams?

 In simplicity, glacial dams can be characterized as ice blockages in meltwater.
 These floating ice formations flow along with the meltwater and gravity until reaching land features that cannot be easily moved through or around.
-This is where we see glacial dams start to have more nuanced features to them that accumulate to something much bigger.
+This is where we see glacial dams start to have more nuanced features that accumulate into something much bigger.

 Features of a Glacial Dam

-Dams that are formed by moraine (rock deposits carried by glacier ice) can be dense and stable, and hold meltwater lakes for years.
-(NSIDC) Factors that contribute to this stability are the density and bonding of ice formations, turbidity of water, and gravity.
-Other glacial dams can be categorized as unstable, or as leaking glacial dams.
-Leaky ice formations allow meltwater to slowly drain into nearby rivers while reserving some of the cleanest water available to us.
+Dams formed by moraine (rock deposits carried by glacier ice) can be dense and stable, and hold meltwater lakes for years.
+(NSIDC) Factors contributing to this stability are the density and bonding of ice formations, the turbidity of water, and gravity.
+Other glacial dams can be categorized as unstable, or leaking glacial dams.
+Leaky ice formations allow meltwater to slowly drain into nearby rivers while reserving some of the cleanest water available.

 person standing on rocks next to glacier meltwater